mtillman14/mtillman14.github.io/_posts/2024-12-22-graph-vis-cosma.md

 6. Connectivity-based sizing - for some purposes, it is helpful to make more strongly connected/central nodes show larger, to reflect their integral status

+7. Visualized redundant connections between the same two nodes.
+If two nodes are connected to each other more than once, it is often desirable for the visualization to reflect that fact

 I have attempted to use several existing graph visualization tools:

 ## [cytoscape.js](https://js.cytoscape.org)